Akhil-Kambhatla/Akhil-kambhatla.github.io/README.md

 3. Click "File" → "Upload notebook"
 4. Select the notebook file

-**Step 2: Set Runtime (Recommended)**
+**Step 2: Run all code**
+1. Change the first cell according to your drive ```base_location = "/content/drive/MyDrive/[folder where you add Data]"```

-1. Click "Runtime" → "Change runtime type"
+2. Click "Runtime" → "Run all"
-2. Hardware accelerator: "GPU" → Select "T4 GPU"
-3. Click "Save"

-**Step 3: Mount Google Drive**

-1. Run Cell 10 (Google Drive mount cell)
+3. The notebook will execute all sections in order
+4. While running Google Drive mount cell
-2. Click "Connect to Google Drive"
+5. Click "Connect to Google Drive"
-3. Allow permissions
+6. Allow permissions
-4. Wait for "Mounted at /content/drive"
+7. Wait for "Mounted at /content/drive"

-**Step 4: Run All Cells**

-1. Click "Runtime" → "Run all"
-2. The notebook will execute all sections in order
-3. Expected time: ~10-15 minutes
+8. Expected time: ~10-15 minutes

 **What You'll See:**
 - Dataset statistics (6,717 restaurants, 3,077 cities)